A Signed Graph Approach to Understanding and Mitigating Oversmoothing in GNNs: Introduction

 \section{Introduction}

-Graph neural networks (GNNs) are a powerful framework for processing graph-structured data across a wide range of applications, such as drug discovery, recommender systems and social networks ~\citep{Gori2005GNN, Scarselli2009TheGN,Bruna2014SpectralNA,Duvenaud2015ConvolutionalNO, Defferrard2016ConvolutionalNN, Battaglia2016Interaction, Li2016Gated}.
-Most GNN models follow the \textit{message-passing} paradigm, where node features are computed by recursively aggregating information from neighboring nodes along the edges~\citep{gcn,sgc,gat,gin}.
-Despite notable advancements, oversmoothing remains an issue for deploying GNNs in practice, characterized by the convergence of all node features to a common value when stacking a substantial number of GNN layers~\citep{oversmooth_first, Oono2019GraphNN, Cai2020ANO, wu2023demystifying}.
+Graph neural networks (GNNs) are a powerful framework for processing graph-structured data from diverse application domains~\cite{Gori2005GNN, Scarselli2009TheGN,Bruna2014SpectralNA,Duvenaud2015ConvolutionalNO, Defferrard2016ConvolutionalNN, Battaglia2016Interaction, Li2016Gated}.
+Most GNN models follow the \textit{message-passing} paradigm, where node representations are computed by recursively aggregating information from neighboring nodes along the edges~\cite{gcn,sgc,gat,gin}.
+Despite their empirical success, deep GNNs often suffer from oversmoothing—the tendency of node features to become indistinguishable as layers increase—leading to performance degradation in deeper models~\cite{oversmooth_first, Oono2019GraphNN, Cai2020ANO, wu2023demystifying}.

-Several strategies~\citep{LRGNN,Peng2024BeyondOU,signremedy,orderedgnn,ACM-GCN,GRP-GNN} have been developed to mitigate oversmoothing in GNNs, including normalization layers~\citep{centernorm,layernorm, contranorm, pairnorm}, random edge dropping~\citep{Fang2022DropMessageUR}, and residual connections~\citep{GCNII,wGCN,appap,dagnn,jknet}.
-However, these methods arise from different motivations and lack a unified framework for comparison and analysis, making it unclear why they succeed or fail on specific homophilic or heterophilic graphs and explaining their inefficacy in deep-layer regimes~\citep{platonov2023critical,sbm_xinyi,ma2021homophily}.

-In this paper, we introduce a signed graph perspective to theoretically analyze existing anti-oversmoothing methods, categorizing eight empirically effective approaches~\citep{contranorm,pairnorm,batchnorm,dropedge,do2020graph,appap,jknet,dagnn} into three major groups.
-Our analysis reveals that all these methods can be mathematically interpreted as message-passing over a signed graph with different design choices, where negative edges induce repulsion among neighboring nodes, thereby mitigating oversmoothing.